Kirkwood Club Handbook

 • Meetings: Any student group wishing to reserve space on campus to host a meeting can do so by filling out the Activity Request Form.
 Student Life can then help find the ideal location to meet your needs.
 If academic organizations are using their academic department to book rooms, please notify Student Life as to where and when these meetings will take place.

-• Food Sales: Bake sales are great ways to promote your group while doing fundraising.
+• Food Sales/Fundraising: Bake sales are great ways to promote your group while doing fundraising.
 Food sales are permitted as long as they follow the guidelines listed in the fundraising section of this handbook.
 You must also remain behind your designated table as described above.
 Note that food-related sales may be off-limits in areas next to Kirkwood food service operations.
+Other fundraising opportunities can occur as well to support clubs.
+Questions on how or what is out there can be found by contacting the Student Life Office.
+If a club is fundraising through a bake sale/tabling event, an Activity Request Form needs to be completed.
+If a club is going to be doing a larger fundraiser, then an Event Request Form will need to be completed.

 • Movie or Film Showings: The Federal Copyright Act prohibits the showing of copyrighted movies or films without purchasing the license for each showing.
 (Even if you own a DVD, it doesn’t give you the right to show it.)
 Any group interested in hosting a movie or film can discuss the process of obtaining a license by reaching out to Student Life.

 • Off-Campus Activities: Off-campus activities that are not defined as travel (below) will be approved under the same process as events and activities held on campus and described above.
-In addition to the Activity Request Form, the group needs permission (if applicable) from the location where the activity is to take place.
+In addition to the Activity Request Form or Event Request Form, the group needs permission (if applicable) from the location where the activity is to take place.

-Each event hosted needs to be tagged with one of these six categories:
+Each event/activity needs to be tagged with one of these six categories:

 1. Academic Enrichment: Engaging academic areas and/or organizations across the college in activities.
 For example, automotive students showing other students how to check their oil and tire pressure, ceramics students doing pottery wheel demonstrations, dental health students handing out toothbrushes, and respiratory students hosting a display on the dangers of smoking.